SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/create-email-template.md

 1. Create a new email using for example Outlook Express.
 If you use standard document template variables, enclosed them in braces like this: `{name}`.

 2. Save the file in *.oft* format, but set the extension to be *.somail*.
-For example, *mymail.somail*.
+For example, *my-mail.somail*.

 3. Move the file to the *\so\_arc\template* folder.